 - (a) A renewal application and all applicable fees are due 45 days prior to the expiration of the certification.
 An application is timely if it is postmarked on or before the due date.
-Failure to complete a renewal application at least 45 days prior to expiration may result in a lapse of certification. - (b) To be eligible for renewal, the certified guardian must pay all required fees, apply within the required time, and meet the following requirements: - (1) The certified guardian must comply with Rule 7.2(b)(5)-(7). - (2) The certified guardian must meet the continuing education requirements in Rules 4.1-4.3 and 7.7.
+Failure to complete a renewal application at least 45 days prior to expiration may result in a lapse of certification. - (b) To be eligible for renewal, the certified guardian must: - (1) pay all required fees; - (2) apply within the required time; - (3) comply with Rule 7.2(b)(6)-(7); and - (4) meet the continuing education requirements in Rules 4.1-4.3 and 7.7.

-- (a) After notice and an opportunity for a hearing under Rule 5.10, the Commission may deny, suspend, or revoke certification or provisional certification; issue a public or private reprimand; or impose other disciplinary action, if the applicant, certified guardian, or provisionally certified guardian has: - (1) Failed to comply with any rule applicable to certified guardians or provisionally certified guardians; - (2) Failed to comply with any of the Minimum Standards for the Provision of Guardianship Services; - (3) Failed to pay any applicable fee established by the Commission; - (4) Failed to meet the requirements for certification, provisional certification, or renewal established by the Commission; - (5) Falsely represented or misstated any material fact to the Commission; - (6) Been adjudged guilty of or entered a plea of guilty or no contest in return for a grant of deferred adjudication to any felony or misdemeanor offense and the factors listed in Rule 3.5 weigh in favor of disciplinary action; - (7) Been found civilly liable or settled a claim in an action, including but not limited to a surcharge action, that involved fraud, misrepresentation, material omission, misappropriation, theft, assault, battery, abuse, neglect, breach of trust, breach of fiduciary duty, or conversion; - (8) Been relieved of responsibilities as a guardian or fiduciary by a court, employer, or client for actions involving fraud, moral turpitude, misrepresentation, material omission, misappropriation, theft, assault, battery, abuse, neglect, breach of trust, breach of fiduciary duty, or conversion; - (9) Been found liable in a subrogation action by an insurance or bonding agent or in a subrogation action brought by an interested party; - (10) Failed to notify the Commission of a violation of any of the provisions set forth in Rule 7.2(b)(5)-(6); or
+(a) After notice and an opportunity for a hearing under Rule 5.10, the Commission may deny, suspend, or revoke certification or provisional certification; issue a public or private reprimand; or impose other disciplinary action, if the applicant, certified guardian, or provisionally certified guardian has:

+- (1) failed to comply with any rule applicable to certified guardians or provisionally certified guardians; - (2) failed to comply with any of the Minimum Standards for the Provision of Guardianship Services; - (3) failed to pay any applicable fee established by the Commission; - (4) failed to meet the requirements for certification, provisional certification, or renewal established by the Commission; - (5) falsely represented or misstated any material fact to the Commission; - (6) been adjudged guilty of or entered a plea of guilty or no contest in return for a grant of deferred adjudication to any felony or misdemeanor offense, and the factors listed in Rule 3.5 weigh in favor of disciplinary action; - (7) been found civilly liable or settled a claim in an action, including but not limited to a surcharge action, that involved fraud, misrepresentation, material omission, misappropriation, theft, assault, battery, abuse, neglect, breach of trust, breach of fiduciary duty, or conversion; - (8) been relieved of responsibilities as a guardian or fiduciary by a court, employer, or client for actions involving fraud, moral turpitude, misrepresentation, material omission, misappropriation, theft, assault, battery, abuse, neglect, breach of trust, breach of fiduciary duty, or conversion; - (9) been found liable in a subrogation action by an insurance or bonding agent or in a subrogation action brought by an interested party; - (10) failed to notify the Commission of a violation of any of the provisions set forth in Rule 7.2(b)(6)-(7); or - (11) engaged in conduct that poses a substantial threat to the well-being of a ward or the ward's estate. - (b) The Commission may suspend or revoke certification or provisional certification if the certificate was granted:

-- (11) Engaged in conduct that poses a substantial threat to the well-being of a ward or the ward's estate. - (b) The Commission may suspend or revoke certification or provisional certification if the certificate was granted: - (1) Contrary to these rules and the requirements for certification or provisional certification; or - (2) To an individual who is not eligible to acquire a certificate or provisional certificate or who has made any false representations or misstatement of material fact to the Commission. - (c) If the respondent in a complaint or enforcement proceeding is a provisionally certified guardian, all notices sent to the respondent under Rule 5.10 will be copied to his or her designated certified guardian supervisor.
+- (1) contrary to these rules and the requirements for certification or provisional certification; or - (2) to an individual who is not eligible to acquire a certificate or provisional certificate or who has made any false representations or misstatement of material fact to the Commission. - (c) If the respondent in a complaint or enforcement proceeding is a provisionally certified guardian, all notices sent to the respondent under Rule 5.10 will be copied to his or her designated certified guardian supervisor.